Matteljay/archmat/README.md

 2. Write it to an USB drive, then launch it: [guide](https://wiki.archlinux.org/index.php/USB_flash_installation_media)

-3. To make sure you get access to the files from this project and open a root shell:
+3. Make sure you get access to the files from this project.
+And open a root shell:

 ```shell
 sudo pacman -S git